moechofe/lowresrmx/asset.dev/manual.md

 ## How does it work

-LowResRMX does not have a framebuffer where users paint pixels like in Pico-8.
-Instead, it simulates an NES/Gameboy PPU chip, which traverses its memory to generate output pixels based on characters, backgrounds, sprites, palettes and register information.
+Retro Game Creator does not have a framebuffer where users paint pixels like in Pico-8.
+Instead, it simulates a 🌐[NES/Gameboy PPU chip](https://www.nesdev.org/wiki/PPU), which traverses its memory to generate output pixels based on characters, backgrounds, sprites, palettes and register information.

 ### Screen